 As a concrete specialization of NamedElement, an instance of ItemDefinition has a name and an optional id and description.
 The name of an ItemDefinition element SHALL be unique within the containing instance of Definitions and its associated namespace.
-The name of an ItemDefinition element SH be unique among all item definitions within the containing instance of Definitions and its associated namespace.
+The name of an ItemDefinition element SHALL be distinct from the names of other ItemDefinitions and Imports within the same model